Museum of Science and Industry

 1995

-Visitors to the facility, entering from the heavily trafficked Fowler Avenue, are first struck by the shimmering blue sphere, the new landmark for the museum.
-The entry to the site is marked by a glowing glass beacon (also doubling as a vertical circulation stairway), which guides the visitor under and through the building, allowing glimpses into the four-story lobby and exhibition spaces.
-This drive follows the outstretched arm of the wetlands causeway until it penetrates the thick wall, and the woodlands beyond are revealed.
-After parking, the visitors are gathered along edges of the ‘Florida Biomes’ footpath — the facility’s first exhibit.
-This path becomes an experiential journey through several Florida Biomes (or environments), from the low marshlands to the higher and drier, live-oak hummock and a butterfly pavilion near the museum’s front door.
+Visitors enter from the heavily trafficked Fowler Avenue and are first struck by the shimmering blue sphere of the theater - its mirrored blue skin evoking the waters and sky of Tampa Bay.
+The entry to the site is marked by a glowing glass beacon (doubling as a vertical circulation stairway), which guides the visitor under and through the building, allowing glimpses into the four-story lobby and exhibition spaces.
+After parking visitors gather along edges of the ‘Florida Biomes’ footpath — the facility’s first exhibit.
+This path becomes an experiential journey through several Florida Biomes from the low marshlands to the higher and drier, Live-oak hummock and to a butterfly pavilion near the museum’s front door.

 A series of truncated ‘legs’ that define an outdoor-adventure courtyard penetrate the building and lead the visitor into the lobby.
-Dining facilities, the museum store and the library can all be accessed free of charge from the entry.
-Views of the blue dome through the lobby to the west and the reappearance of its piers lead the visitor beyond and into the four-story lobby where the nested exhibition levels, seen earlier from the cars, are once again encountered.
-These overlapping levels allow exhibition space to flow easily up through the facility where access is gained to the Ominimax Theater — its mirrored blue skin evoking the waters and sky of Tampa Bay.
+Views of the blue dome through the lobby to the west and the reappearance of its piers lead the visitor beyond and into the four-story lobby where the nested exhibition levels are encountered.
+These overlapping levels allow exhibition space to flow easily up through the facility culminating with the Ominimax Theater.

 PREVIOUS PROJECT